owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

   files:cleanup              Deletes orphaned file cache entries. files:scan                 Rescans the filesystem. files:transfer-ownership   All files and folders are moved to another
                              user - shares are moved as well.
-(Added in 9.0)

 The ``files:scan`` command scans for new files and updates the file cache.
 You may rescan all files, per-user, a space-delimited list of users, and limit the search path.